KukaXoco Finance: Investment Center

 Energy Transfer LP [7.6%] (NYSE)

-concentrates on natural gas deliveries and storage.
-Up over 150% since 2020,
+Concentrates on natural gas deliveries and storage.
+Up over 150%

 May 2025 good recommendation by Motley Fool